JozoSlejko/301-storage-replica-md/README.md

 ## Notes

-+	The default settings for storage are to deploy using **premium storage**, which is **strongly** recommended for performance.
++	The default settings for both log and data volumes are to deploy using **premium storage**, which is **strongly** recommended for performance.
 When using Premium Storage, be sure to select a VM size (DS-series, GS-series) that supports Premium Storage.

-+   The default settings deploy 2 data disks per storage node, but can be increased to up to 32 data disks per node.
++   The default settings deploy 2 data disks, but should be increased to account for the total capacity needed for both the log and data volumes.
 When increasing # of data disks, be sure to select a VM size that can support the # of data disks you specify.

 + 	The default settings for compute require that you have at least 2 cores of free quota to deploy.

 + 	The images used to create this deployment are
 	+ 	Windows Server 2016 Datacenter Edition - Latest Image

-+	To successfully deploy this template, be sure that the subnet to which the storage nodes are being deployed already exists on the specified Azure virtual network, AND this subnet should be defined in Active Directory Sites and Services for the appropriate AD site in which the closest domain controllers are configured.
++	To successfully deploy this template, be sure that the subnet to which the Storage Replica destination is being deployed already exists on the specified Azure virtual network, AND this subnet should be routable to BOTH the Storage Replica source and an Active Directory domain controller in the trusted Active Directory Domain.

 + SPECIAL THANKS to <a href="https://github.com/mmarch">@mmarch</a> on code contributions for dynamic data disk selection nested templates and <a href="https://github.com/robotechredmond">@robotechredmond</a> for the Storage Spaces Direct templates!